 Configuration files may define the PDF processing parameters.
-By default, the pdfgetx3 program attempts to read ".pdfgetx3.cfg" file from the user HOME directory, then ".pdfgetx3.cfg" and "pdfgetx3.cfg" files from the current working directory.
+By default, the pdfgetx3 program attempts to read .pdfgetx3.cfg file from the user HOME directory, then .pdfgetx3.cfg and pdfgetx3.cfg files from the current working directory.
 If configuration file has a different name, it needs to be specified with the -c, --config option.
+The pdfgetn3 program works in the same way, except it checks for configuration files ~/.pdfgetn3.cfg, .pdfgetn3.cfg and pdfgetn3.cfg.